ghrgriner/german-idiom-freq/README.md

 final output file.
 Various diagnostics are performed and listings created. see the docstring of the file for details.

-This third input file of idioms has the columns:
+This third input file of idioms has the variables:
 - **headword**: From first input file
 - **n_manual**: [Manually corrected](#Manual-Correction-of-Frequency) count
 - **n_manual_cmt**: Manual correction comment